httpie/cli/README.rst

                             POST-ing of data at new ``Location``)
       --timeout TIMEOUT     Float describes the timeout of the request (Use socket.setdefaulttimeout() as fallback).
+      --resolve HOST:PORT:ADDRESS
+                            Force resolve of HOST:PORT to ADDRESS bypassing hosts file (e.g. http --resolve "www.foo.com:127.0.0.1" GET
+                            www.foo.com/whatever).
+ADDRESS is a comma-separated
+                            list of IP addresses, both IPv4 and IPv6 with or without bracket notation are supported (e.g. --resolve example.org:80:[::2],[::1],127.0.0.1 is allowed).
+This
+                            is similar to cURL --resolve option.

 Contribute